yasudakn/kubeflow-pipelines-clv/README.md

 ## Repository structure

-`/pipelines`
-The source code for example pipelines.
+`/pipelines` -The source code for example pipelines.

-`/components`

-The source code for the custom components used in the pipelines.
+`/components` - The source code for the custom components used in the pipelines.

-`/install`

-The environment setup instructions
+`/install` - The environment setup instructions

-`/deploy`

-Cloud Build configuration for automated building and deployment.
+`/deploy` - Cloud Build configuration for automated building and deployment.

-`/run`

-Sample code demonstrating how to use the `kfp.Client()` programmatic interface to KFP services.
+`/run` - Instruction to start pipeline runs.

 ## Acknowledgements